uber-web/math.gl/docs/README.md

 # Introduction

 math.gl is a JavaScript class library for 3D and geospatial math.
-It provides a set of "traditional" 3D classes for vectors, matrices etc, as well as additional optional modules that address different domains.
+It provides traditional 3D library classes for vectors, matrices etc, as well as additional, optional modules that address different domains.

 ## Available Modules